 She chased the memory away now…

-Go back through your WIP and weed out some past perfect.
+Go back through your WIP and weed out some past perfect tense.
 I’m going to bet that, unless you’ve worked on this consciously before, there will be some stuff to revise.